zarwajaved/zarwajaved.github.io/_pages/projects.md

 {% include base_path %}

 * **Online Tool Condition Monitoring for Ultrasonic Welding via Sensor Fusion and Machine Learning**, [MS Thesis](https://www.ideals.illinois.edu/handle/2142/108054), [paper](https://www.sciencedirect.com/science/article/abs/pii/S1526612520308860?dgcid=coauthor)
-  * The objective of master's thesis was to develop an online tool condition moitoring system for Ultrasonic Welding.
+  * The objective of MS thesis was to develop an online tool condition moitoring system for Ultrasonic Welding aiming to optimize tool life and reduce production downtime cost.
   * The scope of work covered
     * Installation of an automated data acquisition system using IoT sensors and NI DAQ device
     * Development of a GUI for data acquisition